liulei01/DRBox/README.md

 ### View Results
 The detection results are stored in a text file named like output.rbox.score.
 We provide a matlab function to view the results.
 In matlab, open examples/rbox/deploy/SelectRotatedTarget.m and run it.
 You are asked to select the demo tiff figure and the output.rbox.score file, then the results will be plotted.
 Press Z to zoom in and X to zoom out.
 In the first view, each result is plotted in a red circle, you can press Z to change them to rectangles.

+A .rbox.score file contains several lines where each line corresponds to one bounding box.
+Each line contains 6 numbers.
+The first two numbers are position of the center point of the bounding box.
+Number 3-4 are width and height of the bounding box.
+The 5th is the label of the object, which is fixed to 1 recently because DRBox only provide one class of predictions.
+The 6th number is the angle of this bounding box in degrees.
+The 7th is the score.
+The detected objects are sorted with their scores.